Disagreement percolation for the hard-sphere model: The twisted coupling family

-The idea behind the recursive construction of $\TwistedRec{}$ is simple.
-The sets $F_1$ and $F_2$ describe the parts of the domain forbidden by the respective boundary conditions.
+The idea behind the recursive construction of $\TwistedRec{}$ is as follows: The sets $F_1$ and $F_2$ describe the parts of the domain forbidden by the respective boundary conditions.
 If one can construct the disagreement coupling on $D$, then recursion takes care of the rest.

 If $D=\emptyset$, a dominating coupling with an identification of the two hard-sphere PPs is already a disagreement coupling.
 Since there are no disagreeing points, no connection to the disagreeing boundary is needed.
 For $1\le{}i\le{}2$, let $C_i':=C_i\cap\Ring{B}$.
 Hence, $C_1'\SymDiff{}C_2'=\emptyset$ and $C_1'\cup{}C_2'=C_1'=C_2'$.